eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 Use processor groups to link programs with specific dialects and specific folders and data sets containing copybooks.
 You define processor groups in a `proc_grps.json` file and associate them with programs in a `pgm_conf.json` file.
 Create both of these files in a `/.cobolplugin` folder in your workspace root.

-In the `proc_grps.json` file, specify your copybook folders and data sets in a `libs` array, and specify dialects within a `preprocessor` JSON element.
+In the `proc_grps.json` file, specify your copybook folders and data sets in a `libs` array, and specify dialects within a `preprocessor` JSON element which contains the libraries which use that dialect.
 Use the following format:
 ```
 {
     "pgroups": [